ste616/atca-training/src/apps/nvis/README.md

 contain antenna 1.
 Again, you can specify any number of those products, and `nvis` will ensure that any products common to multiple specifications are shown only once.

+#### sort

+Format: **sor**t [*on/off*]

+This command specifies the way to sort the baselines in terms of the colour key.

+If used without an argument, it acts as a toggle.
+If the command `sort on` is used, then the baselines are ordered in ascending length order, otherwise they are ordered numerically; this is 12, 13, 14, ..., 45, 46, 56.

+This command always prints the sorting order method to the controlling terminal.

+#### tsys

+#### tvchannel

+#### tvmedian